Alfa Romeo Giulia (2015): Giulia Advanced Efficiency

-In September 2018, the B-Tech Special Edition for Europe was announced which similar as Nero Edizione edition unveiled earlier for North American markets.
-The package adds a selection of visual and technological features to Giulia.
-Front grille, mirror caps and exhaust are finished in gloss black.
-Adaptive Cruise Control, an 8.8-inch infotainment system with sat-nav, Apple CarPlay and Android Auto as well as Bi-xenon headlights with washers are also the part of the package.

 GTA and GTAm

 On 2 March 2020, Alfa Romeo introduced two new GTA and GTAm models which would have a limited production run of 500 units.
 The GTA and GTAm versions are developed to celebrate the marque's 110th anniversary in 2020, and pay tribute to one of the most emblematic automobile of Alfa Romeo: Giulia GTA.
 The GTA and GTAm use the same engine, rated at 540 PS and are 100 kg lighter than the Quadrifoglio, allowing for a power to weight ratio of 2.82 kg/PS.
+The GTAm weighs 1580 kg and the GTA weighs 1605 kg.
 The GTA and GTAm can accelerate from 0 to 100 km/h in 3.6 seconds, with launch control.
 The GTAm is a track focused model and as a result has two seats, racing harnesses, and Lexan side and rear windows.
 The GTA's handling was improved by widening the front and rear track by 50 mm.
 The car is fitted with single nut wheels for weight reduction measures.
 Broader fenders cover the additional width.
 New springs, shocks, and bushings update the suspension as further means to improve the handling.
 Buyers will also receive a “personalized experience package” which includes a Bell racing helmet in special GTA livery, a full racing suit by Alpinestars, a personalized Goodwool car cover, and a specific driving course devised by the Alfa Romeo Driving Academy.

 Modifications to the engine include higher boost pressure from the turbochargers, an Akrapovič exhaust system and redesigned pistons to ensure constant power and reliability: the piston cooling system now uses four oil jets instead of two as is the case on Quadrifoglio model.